hamelsmu/python-notes/blog/content/post/py.md

 ## Threads are not just about making things faster

-It is tempting to think of threads as a tool to make things run faster, but that's not the only use case.
+It is tempting to think of Python threads as a tool to make things run faster, but that's not the only use case.
 Recall that the socket server used threads to allow multiple connections at once without any speedup.
 David illustrates another way to use threads with his code used to measure the runtime of short-running tasks:

 [perf2.py](https://github.com/dabeaz/concurrencylive/blob/master/perf2.py):
 ```py {hl_lines=[12, 19]}